algorandfoundation/algorand-python-testing/docs/testing-guide/transactions.md

 # Note that above also performs type validation and will throw an error if the type of inner transaction at index is not of specified type.
 ```

-See [TODO: Examples url]() for more examples of accessing inner transactions.
+See [Examples](../examples.md) for more examples of accessing inner transactions.